Prepare For the Worst with the Best in the Business

 Cyberattack

-This is a case where the news of the day and reality line up.
-Cyberattacks are possibly the leading threat to business today.
-The most common types are ransomware attacks and data breaches.
 In a ransomware attack, hackers gain access to an organization’s computer network, encrypt the data, and demand a ransom to provide the decryption key.
-Recent examples (besides this week’s supply-chain attack by the Russian hacker group REvil on customers of Kaseya) include the high-profile attacks on the Colonial Pipeline and JBS meat-processing company.
 In a data breach, cybercriminals steal customers’ confidential data and information and sell or exploit it.

 Human Error

-We lavish attention on technology, but it’s often human error that causes the biggest problems.
 This often happens because staff aren’t trained sufficiently.
 Whenever somebody downloads an unauthorized application infected with malware or provides their password in response to a phishing email, the problem is a cyberattack, but the underlying cause is human error.
-Let’s face it: even well-trained people can make costly mistakes.
-If people are tired or having difficulties in their private life, the chance of them messing up can soar.
-Minimizing human error takes smart, sensitive management and a solid commitment to ongoing training.
-It’s completely unglamorous and totally essential.

 Worker Unavailability

-What happens when there aren’t enough people on hand to do the work?
-Nothing happens.
-Which is exactly the problem.
 You could say we dodged a bullet during the COVID-19 pandemic in that there were few reported cases where companies couldn’t function because too many employees were out sick with the virus.
-But such shortages are happening now as businesses are reopening and can’t find people to fill vacant positions in key service and operational roles.
-This exposes the business to greater risks due to lack of resources and overworked employees.
-There is a higher potential for critical errors that could disrupt the business.
+But such shortages happened as businesses reopened and couldn’t find people to fill vacant positions in key service and operational roles.

-Single Point of Failure
+Single Point of Failure (SPOF)

-The SPOF can be technological or human.
-It’s any critical aspect of the company’s operations for which there is no redundancy.
 The critical component could be a router, a server, a piece of lab equipment, or an individual who is the only person at the organization who knows how to perform a critical process.
-Wise businesses identify their SPOFs and create redundancies for them.
+Wise businesses identify their single point of failure and create redundancies for them, so that their business doesn’t come under threat.

 Internal Business Risks

-Some businesses perform functions that are associated with inherently high risk.
-Taking care of sick people is risky.
-So is refining oil, running a utility, manufacturing chemicals, conducting high finance, and building large structures.
 Organizations in these fields face higher than average operational risks.
-Their BCM challenges will always be above average.
-Their BCM programs should be above average as well in order to match their level of operational risk.
+Their business continuity management challenges will always be above average.
+Their operational resilience programs should be above average in order to match their level of operational risk as the financial impact can be huge.

 These are the five most common business continuity threats organizations face today.
 Some are notorious; all are serious.
-The conscientious BCM professional will take steps to protect his or her organization against all of them.

 Gaining Resilience, Protecting Your Stakeholders

-The headlines are one thing and the issues that cause real problems for organizations are something else.
-Sometimes the two overlap, as in the case of cyberattacks.
-More often issues that can cause crippling problems for an organization are of interest only to the people who work there.
-There are a few things we know for certain: life involves risk, organizations are vulnerable, and a sound business continuity management program can help your organization gain the resilience it needs, so your stakeholders get the protection they deserve when they face common business continuity threats.
+There are a few things we know for certain: life involves risk, organizations are vulnerable, and a sound business continuity management program can help your organization gain the resilience it needs, so that your stakeholders get the protection they deserve when they face common business continuity threats.

 Further Reading